xmaxcooking/composarr/README.md

 ### Wrapping Up

-With all these configurations, you've now set up a robust media stack and you can now add all your indexers to prowlarr and start selecting media on overseer.

-> **Note**: Use the flaresolverr tag if necessary
+With all these configurations, you've now set up a robust media stack.
+You can now add all your indexers to Prowlarr and start selecting media on Overseerr.
+Use the flaresolverr tag if necessary.
 Should you encounter any issues or need further guidance, please refer to the individual documentation of each service or raise an issue on our [GitHub repository](https://github.com/xmaxcooking/composarr/issues).

 Happy streaming! 🎬